Emails are the most formal and official form of communication today. From hiring to sales to marketing, emails are a significant way to reach people.

 - Thank your readers and customers for subscribing to your emails, as it will make them feel important and wanted.

-- You need to set the right expectations by informing them of the kind of emails they will receive and how often.
-This helps build anticipation and also helps your readers get used to a particular schedule.
+- You need to set the right expectations by informing them of the kind of emails they will receive and how often, such as promotional coupons or product updates.
+This helps build anticipation and helps your readers get used to a particular schedule.

 2. Announcement Email